The Bachelor winner Catherine Giudici stuns pantless in long shirt for wedding vibes

-The seventeenth-season winner of ABC’s The Bachelor, Catherine Giudici, looks stunning in a long bright color blocked button-up shirt as she attends a destination wedding with husband, Sean Lowe.
+The seventeenth-season winner of ABC’s The Bachelor, Catherine Giudici, looked stunning in a long bright, color-block button-up shirt as she prepares for a destination wedding with her husband, Sean Lowe.

 Catherine was a sight for sore eyes in an adorable picture with Sean as they posed for the camera wearing beachy outfits at The Ritz-Carlton in Maui.